Codeception/Codeception/docs/reference/Configuration.md

     # use [ANSICON](http://adoxa.110mb.com/ansicon/) to colorize output.
     colors: true

+    # Generate XML JUnit report using strict schema
+    # Avoid putting additional report fields like steps or scenario names tot it
+    # Required for XML reports on Jenkins CI
+    strict_xml: false

     # Tests (especially functional) can take a lot of memory
     # We set a high limit for them by default.
     memory_limit: 1024M